Eddy-Emmanuel/Dog-Breed-Classification-Pytorch/README.md

 ## Results

-After training for 20 epochs, the model achieved an accuracy of approximately 78% on the validation set.
+After training for 20 epochs, the model achieved an accuracy of approximately 82% on the validation set.
+Though, the model show signs of overfitting.

 ## License